 It is the student's responsibility to immediately bring any error in grades to the attention of the instructor.
 Grade changes are made at the discretion of the instructor and will be posted to the student's permanent record when the instructor completes a Grade Change Form and returns it to the Registrar's Office.

 Non-term courses are identified as those not taken during the fall or spring semesters.
-Non-term at The Master's College is considered as winterim and post-session.
+Non-term at The Master's University is considered as winterim and post-session.

 Winterim takes place during the second week of January.
 Course registration for winterim takes place simultaneously with spring course registration and extends until the first day of the winterim class.
 Tuition and fees are included on the student's spring bill.
 A student may take no more than three total units during winterim.